 Driving into Canada

 Due to the Western Hemisphere Travel Initiative (WHTI) Americans may enter Canada by car without presenting a US passport on arrival, although they are still required to present a form of national ID.
-However, this does not extend to foreign visitors who must still be in possession of a passport and valid authorization to enter the country such as a visa or a Canada eTA.
+However, this does not extend to foreign visitors who must still be in possession of a passport and valid authorization to enter the country such as a visa.

 Land border crossings into the country can be found at the following locations from East to West across the USA: